purvasingh96/GHCI-2019/Web Application Penetration Testing/Injection Attacks/SQL Injection/Readme.md

 * Anything after '#' is considered as a comment in SQL language.

 ### INFORMATION_SCHEMA.SCHEMATA table
-* A schema is a database, so the SCHEMATA table provides information about databases.
+* A schema is a database, so the SCHEMATA table provides information about databases.<br>

 | Column name                    | Description                                                                        |
 |--------------------------------|------------------------------------------------------------------------------------|
 | **CATALOG_NAME**               | The name of the catalog to which the schema belongs.<br> This value is always def. |